Return to Lesson Plan Index

 - Modeling clay for each group - quantity is dependent on size of plastic container.

-- Show participants a can of diet Coke and a can of regular Coke.
+- Show students a can of diet Coke and a can of regular Coke.
 Ask them the volume of product in each can.
 Both are 12 ounces

 - Place the diet Coke in a large container half filled with water.
 (A small fish tank works very well for all to see easily.)
 The can will float.